Giskard-AI/giskard/python-client/docs/guides/installation_app/index.rst

    .. tab-item:: From Colab notebook

-      To start the ML worker from your Colab notebook, you need to start Giskard in the deamon mode by providing the token in the Settings tab of the Giskard server (accessible via http://localhost:19000/).
+      To start the ML worker from your Colab notebook, you need to start Giskard in the deamon mode by providing the API Access Key in the Settings tab of the Giskard server (accessible via http://localhost:19000/).

       - If the Giskard server is installed **locally**: